Every ecommerce business’ biggest fear? Running out of inventory.

 It’s tough to get approval

-It can take a while for lenders to assess your application.
-Lenders are more likely to approve an inventory loan for product lines that have high potential.
+It can take a while for lenders to assess your application, especially if it’s for a new product.
+Lenders move quicker to approve inventory loans for businesses that have already proven their products are successful.

 The interest rates are higher

-Inventory loans are there for retailers that don't have enough capital to cover the stock they need.
-This could be due to a number of reasons.
+Inventory loans are there for retailers, either physical or online, who don’t have enough capital to buy the inventory they need.

 How to apply for an inventory loan